Skip to main content

 “That was more successful than we had dreamed.
 After that, we were looking for a longer term pilot and the city of Amsterdam was very willing to give it a go, especially because of the high waste load in the city.
 We're very happy that Amsterdam took this first step.
 They are very happy that they will catch plastic in our canals, and, with other parties, it has been a very good starting point to see it in action and see that this is what we can do to remove plastic from our rivers.”

-The Great Bubble Barrier now has 3 more projects in the pipeline: two in the Netherlands at exits to the North Sea, and a Bubble Barrier in the Porto region, Portugal, to stop plastic entering the Atlantic Ocean.
+The Great Bubble Barrier now has 3 more projects currently operational and capturing plastic: two in the Netherlands, one exiting at the North Sea and another exiting at the UNESCO-protected Wadden Sea and a Bubble Barrier in the Porto region, Portugal, to stop plastic entering the Atlantic Ocean.
 Backed by the EU, the project also includes ecological monitoring to gather new insights about plastic in waterways.
-In the future, the team hopes to use its technology in South East Asia in some of the most polluted rivers in the world.
+The team is rapidly expanding to more rivers in Europe, America, and Asia.

 Supporting plastic policy